By Emily Ledger

 On 1st January, 2020, Illinois became the 11th US state to introduce the legalisation of adult-use recreational Cannabis.
-The eastern state also became the just the second in the country to do so through the legislature.
+The mid-western state also became the just the second in the country to do so through the legislature.

 Of the ten other states (and Washington D.C), only Vermont has previously legalised recreational Cannabis through the legislature.
 The remaining nine states did so through ballot initiatives (where citizens voted for legalisation).